duckinator/inq/README.md

 ### Command Line

-    $ how_is <orgname>/<reponame> [--report FILENAME]
+    $ how_is <orgname>/<reponame> [--output FILENAME]

 E.g.,

-    $ how_is rubygems/rubygems --report report.html
+    $ how_is rubygems/rubygems 2016-12-01 --output report.html

-The above command creates a HTML file containing the summary at `./report.html`.
+The above command creates a HTML file containing the report for the state of the rubygems/rubygems repository, as of December 01 2016, at `./report.html`.

-If you don't pass the `--report` flag, it defaults to `./report.html`.
+If you don't pass the `--output` flag, it defaults to `./report.html`.

-#### Generating reports, using a JSON report as a cache

-You can use a JSON report as a cache when generating another rpeort.

-E.g.,

-    $ how_is rubygems/rubygems --report report.json
-    $ how_is --from report.json --report report.html

-The first command generates a JSON report at `./report.json`.
-The second command generates an HTML report at `./report.html`, using information from `./report.json`.

-When using `--from`, no network requests are made, because all of the required information is in the JSON report.

 #### Generating reports from a config file